oneapi-src/level-zero-spec/scripts/core/PROG.md

 | -${x}-opt-large-register-file                 | Increase number of registers available to threads.    | Disabled | GPU |
 ## --validate=on

-Note: It is expected that features such as specialization constants can also be passed here.

 ${"###"} Module Build Log
 The ::${x}ModuleCreate function can optionally generate a build log object ::${x}_module_build_log_handle_t.